-Term of Employment: 2 years
+Term Of Employment: 2 years

-Reporting Accountability: Curriculum Coordinator
+Reporting Accountability: Principal

 Duties and Responsibilities